ecmwf/polytope/docs/Developer_Guide/API.md

 !!! note
     Note that these API levels are built one on top of another.
 In particular, the high-level API uses the mid-level API, which itself uses the low-level API.
+    In particular, this implies that all shapes are in fact a combination of low-level convex polytopes.